ietf-wg-cellar/matroska-specification/tagging.md

 This is similar to the ISO8601 date and time format defined in [@RFC3339, appendix A] of [@RFC9559] without the "T" separator, without the time offset and with the addition of the milliseconds "mss".

+Date and times are usually not precise to a particular millisecond.
-To store less accuracy, you remove items starting from the right.
-For instance, to store only the year, you would use, "2004".
-To store a specific day such as May 1st, 2003, you would use "2003-05-01".
+To store less accurate dates, parts of the date string are removed starting from the right.
+For instance, to store only the year, one would use "2004".
+To store a specific day such as May 1st, 2003, one would use "2003-05-01".

 #### Number Tags Formatting